 If this type of harm has been done to you or a loved one in a nursing home, document your injuries clearly and immediately reach out to a nursing home abuse & neglect attorney in Marion, TN.
 Even if you only have a suspicion that your loved one is the victim of abuse, that should be enough reason to start the legal process.
 If you choose not to do so, the abuse could continue and cause death.

 Some consequences of physical abuse in nursing homes are:

 - Broken bones

 - Bruised tissue

-To prevent the worst-case scenario from occurring, report the incident to the nursing home’s management, then contact a Marion nursing home abuse and neglect lawyer to evaluate your case.
+To prevent the worst-case scenario from occurring, report the incident to the nursing home’s management, then contact a nursing home abuse and neglect lawyer in Marion to evaluate your case.
 If there is any evidence of a staff member causing unwarranted physical trauma, the chances of recovering compensation increase dramatically.

 Psychological Abuse in Nursing Homes

 Psychological abuse involves taunting, teasing, verbally harassing, threatening, or isolating nursing home residents.
 The consequences of such behavior can be dire, often leading to the development of psychological disorders and other emotional distress.
 Being psychologically abused by the individuals who are responsible for caring for them can cause victims to become incredibly fearful and experience dramatic changes in their personalities.